quaidsage/Tileo/README.md

 <p>
   I was personally inspired to make this project from the game Noita, from its overall aesthetic to the plentiful interactions between game objects.
   From this, I decided to create my own attempt at recreating that same feeling with the programming skills I have developed.
-  For this project, I decided to work in Javascript due to ease of rendering and accessibility to this project through the web.
+  For this project, I decided to work in TypeScript / JavaScript due to ease of rendering and accessibility to this project through the web.
 </p>

 <br>